jackyzha0/jackyzha0.github.io/content/thoughts/interaction design.md

 ## Webstrates
 [Source](https://pure.au.dk/portal/files/91047333/webstrates.pdf)

-In the seventies, Alan Kay introduced the concept of Personal Dynamic Media that let a user “mold and channel its power to his own needs”
+In the seventies, Alan Kay introduced the concept of Personal Dynamic Media that let a user “mold and channel its power to his own needs” (see: [[posts/agentic-computing|agentic computing]])

 Two decades later, Mark Weiser envisioned a future of ubiquitous computing, where heterogenous devices of varying sizes and capabilities interact easily with each other and technology disappears into the background.